suppressing the startup messages

 # ggplot2 is a core tidyverse package so it's

-# included in the namespace when folks `library(tidyverse)`
+# included in the namespace when folks `library(tidyverse)`1 Goal

 Today we’re going to: